 Traditional Irish Soda Bread is a quick bread made with the most basic ingredients because it was first developed in poorer times.
 Baking soda is used as the leavening agent instead of yeast, and caraway seeds and salt add flavor.
 Soured milk (or buttermilk) activates the soda, and it's then baked in an iron pan so the bread rises into a delicious, round loaf with a tender, tangy taste and a thick, hard crust.

-This soda bread recipe calls for everything seasoning instead of the traditional caraway seeds, but other than that this is an awesome homemade bread that’s seeped in Irish tradition.
+This soda bread recipe calls for everything seasoning instead of the traditional caraway seeds, but other than that this is an awesome homemade bread that's seeped in Irish tradition.
+Slather on some homemade butter and you're in for a real treat!

 How to Make Irish Soda Bread